correaph/on-offline-budget-trackers/README.md

 ## Installation

 Open git bash, or terminal, and clone the git repo in a new local folder.
-Create a database called 'workout' in mongodb, then run seeders/seed.js to populate the database with some testing records.
+Create a database called 'budget' in mongodb.

 ## Usage